gahan-corporation/wyatt/doc/source/howtos/website.rst

 .. image:: website/basic-list.png

-Storing data in Odoo
+Storing data in Gerp
 ====================

-:ref:`Odoo models <reference/orm/model>` map to database tables.
+:ref:`Gerp models <reference/orm/model>` map to database tables.

 In the previous section we just displayed a list of string entered statically in the Python code.
 This doesn't allow modifications or persistent storage